run-llama/llama_deploy/README.md

 # 🦙 `llama-agents` 🤖

-`llama-agents` is a framework for building, iterating, and productionizing multi-agent systems.
+`llama-agents` is a framework for building, iterating, and productionizing multi-agent systems, including multi-agent communication, distributed tool execution, human-in-the-loop, and more!

 In `llama-agents`, each agent is seen as a `service`, endlessly processing incoming tasks.
 Each agent pulls and publishes messages from a `message queue`.